Skip to main content

 • Unvaccinated:

-Dependent upon on manufacturer’s product recommendation, the vaccine may be a two or three dose series with a 3 to 4-week interval between doses.
+dependent on manufacturer’s product recommendation, the vaccine may be a two- or three-dose series with a three- to four-week interval between doses

 • Vaccinated: